Statement under the UK Modern Slavery Act for financial year 2016

-At the same time it is without saying that the Van Lanschot Kempen group in its entirety is committed to the highest standards of integrity and ethical behaviour, also in the field of slavery and human trafficking.
+At the same time it goes without saying that the Van Lanschot Kempen group in its entirety is committed to the highest standards of integrity and ethical behaviour, also in the field of slavery and human trafficking.

 Generic policies and statements

 We have published a number of generic policies and statements which collectively demonstrate our approach to unlawful or unethical behaviour, including slavery and human trafficking.